aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/working-with-vector-graphics/_index.md

 ## **Fill Region in Java**

-1. Create an object of `Bitmap` class
+1. Create an object of <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing/bitmap/">`Bitmap` class</a>.
-1. Initialize an object of `Graphics` class from this bitmap
+1. Initialize an object of <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing/graphics/">`Graphics` class</a> from this bitmap
-1. Create a `GraphicsPath` class object
+1. Create a <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing.drawing2d/graphicspath/">`GraphicsPath` class</a> class object
 1. Add polygon to the Path collection of `GraphicsPath` class object
-1. Use the `fillRegion()` method of `Graphics` class to fill defined regions
+1. Use the <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing/graphics/#fillRegion-com.aspose.drawing.Brush-com.aspose.drawing.Region-">`fillRegion()` method</a> of `Graphics` class to fill defined regions

 {{< gist "aspose-com-gists" "3562c2fe053aae0bda46f32abae6062a" "Examples-JAVA-LinesCurvesShapes-FillRegion-FillRegion.java" >}}